Great Lakes Crossing Outlets: 2010s and 2020s

-In August 2010 Forever 21 moved from its original smaller location to the former Steve and Barry’s/Urban Behavior location, FYE also was a part of the expansion of Forever 21 and eventually moved to a smaller store.
-Taubman Centers announced in late 2010 that the mall would be renamed Great Lakes Crossing Outlets, in order to reflect more clearly the presence of outlet stores in the tenant mix.
+In August 2010, Forever 21 moved from its original smaller location to the former Steve and Barry's/Urban Behavior location, FYE also was a part of the expansion of Forever 21 and eventually moved to a smaller store.
+Taubman Centers announced in late 2010, the mall would be renamed Great Lakes Crossing Outlets, in order to reflect more clearly the presence of outlet stores in the tenant mix.
 This renaming coincided with several new tenants, including the first Michigan locations of Lord & Taylor Outlet, Hugo Boss Factory Store, and Talbots Outlet.
 Other new stores at the time included outlet locations of Polo Ralph Lauren, Wilsons Leather Outlet, and aerie.
 Art Van Furniture also opened a 43000 sqft store at the mall on Black Friday 2010, replacing Circuit City which had gone out of business in 2009.
 The rebranding was accompanied by a grand reopening ceremony which included free gift cards and tote bags for customers, along with several performances by local musicians and a ribbon-cutting.
 The rebranding made Great Lakes Crossing the largest outlet mall in the state of Michigan, with over 185 stores.
 Borders, one of the mall's outparcels, went out of business in 2011; two years later, their location became the first Michigan location for 2nd and Charles, a second-hand bookstore owned by Books-A-Million.